Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Bottleneck Theory: A Structural View of Equal Opportunity

-Many other structural concerns about equal opportunity center on a model's legitimacy, or its justification in relation to how opportunities are allocated~\citep{fishkin2014bottlenecks}.
+Other structural concerns about equal opportunity center on a model's \textit{legitimacy}, or its justification in relation to how opportunities are allocated~\citep[p160]{fishkin2014bottlenecks}.
 The justification for an algorithm is often argued on two grounds: mathematical legitimacy and social legitimacy. \textit{Mathematical legitimacy} is simply the algorithm's accuracy with respect to a particular problem formulation.
 As we saw in the warrior society, however, a high accuracy alone does not fully justify the use of an algorithm to control real-world outcomes.
 The other necessary aspect to consider is an algorithm's \textit{social legitimacy}: what is the rationale for using a particular problem formulation (e.g. choosing a specific model, features, or training objective) to constrain the specific opportunity at hand?
-As we will see in Section~\ref{sec:caseStudies}, the COMPAS algorithm for predicting recidivism illustrates a canonical debate about social legitimacy from the perspective of two formal fairness approaches: calibration and error rate parity.
-While many scholars have raised concerns about legitimacy~\citep{green_realism, hoffmann2019fairness, kasirzadeh2022feminist}, we highlight two in particular that direct their legitimacy critique at the way opportunities are structured.
+While many scholars have raised concerns about legitimacy of algorithmic decision-making procedures~\citep{green_realism, hoffmann2019fairness, kasirzadeh2022feminist}, we highlight two in particular that direct their legitimacy critique at the way opportunities are structured.